JuanMoreno013/BookStorage-SpringBoot/README.md

 ##### -PUT

-Modify elements to one specific letter using their ID.
+Modify elements to one specific user using their ID.

 URI: `/users/{usersID}`